REF-RAS/arm_commander/README.md

 [![License](https://img.shields.io/github/license/REPO_USER/REPO_NAME)](./BSD.txt)
 -->

-ref_moveit_interface is TODO what does your package do
+arm_commander is TODO what does your package do

 TODO image / gif showing off what your package does!

 ## Installation

-ref_moveit_interface can be installed by TODO description of how to install ref_moveit_interface
+arm_commander can be installed by TODO description of how to install arm_commander

 ## Usage

-ref_moveit_interface is used by TODO details / examples of how to use ref_moveit_interface
+arm_commander is used by TODO details / examples of how to use arm_commander

 ## Acknowledgments

-To use ref_moveit_interface, we just ask that you cite our paper
+To use arm_commander, we just ask that you cite our paper

 TODO insert ```bibtex code block for research associated with your package